-"Rikki Don't Lose That Number" is a single released in 1974 by rock/jazz rock group Steely Dan and the opening track of their third album Pretzel Logic.
+"Rikki Don't Lose That Number" is a single released in 1974 by the American rock band Steely Dan and the opening track of their third album Pretzel Logic.
 It was the most successful single of the group's career, peaking at number 4 on the Billboard Hot 100 in the summer of 1974.[3]

 Victor Feldman's flapamba introduction to the song, which opens the album, is cut from the original ABC single version.[4]
 The MCA single reissue (backed with "Pretzel Logic") includes the flapamba intro but fades out just before the actual end of the track.
-The introductory riff is an almost direct copy of the intro of Horace Silver's jazz classic "Song for My Father".[5][6]
+The introductory riff is an almost direct copy of the intro of Horace Silver's jazz classic "Song for My Father".[5]
+Fagen has denied the similarity, saying that it is a Brazilian bass line which is common to numerous songs.[6]

-Billboard described it as a "catchy, almost tango-like tune."[9]Cash Box said that the "strong accent on harmonies with keyboard and percussion dominating the musical end make for a very entertaining track."[10]Record World said that the "salty Latin-ish sound is in an easy vein" and that the song was a "totally nifty number."[11]John Lennon, in a 1974 interview discussing recent hit songs, said "I liked "Rikki Don't Lose That Number," that was a good commercial record."[12]
+Billboard described it as a "catchy, almost tango-like tune."[8]Cash Box said that the "strong accent on harmonies with keyboard and percussion dominating the musical end make for a very entertaining track."[9]Record World said that the "salty Latin-ish sound is in an easy vein" and that the song was a "totally nifty number."[10]

 1984 – Tom Robinson recorded his version for the album Hope and Glory; the single release of the song matched Steely Dan's original version by peaking at No. 58 in the UK Singles Chart.[16]